Required Documents for International Admissions

 *Changes in tuition and fees may be made without notice.

-For credit transfers, official transcripts must be mailed directly from the college/university attended directly to the International Education Program at the Maricopa Community College you wish to attend.
-For transcripts from college/university outside of the U.S., complete the credential evaluation process, then have an evaluation report sent to International Education Program at the Maricopa Community College you wish to attend
+For credit transfers, official transcripts must be mailed directly from the college/university attended directly to the Admissions and Records or Enrollment Services office at the Maricopa Community College you wish to attend.
+For transcripts from colleges or universities outside of the United States, complete the credential evaluation process, then have an evaluation report sent to the Admissions and Records or Enrollment Services office at the Maricopa Community College you wish to attend.

 Note that this must be a color photocopy of your identification page in your passport.